Rosemary & Lavender Shampoo Bar – Wild Sage & Co

 Before using your shampoo bar for the first time, try giving your hair a baking soda cleanse to remove any chemical and product build-up.
 Just mix a few teaspoons of baking soda with a pint of water and pour over your hair while massaging in.
 Then rinse.
 This will unclog the pores that have been coated in silicone and synthetic waxes, allowing them to breathe and release the natural sebum.

 We also find that a Botanical Hair Rinse after shampooing is fantastic for getting rid of any tacky feeling.
 A combination of apple cider vinegar and botanical oils, it will also add shine and rinse away any leftover soap, grease and product residue.
-We do a Lemon & Bergamot one for Oily Hair, an Orange one for Normal Hair and a Lime & Bergamot one for Dry Hair.
+We stock Botanical Hair Rinses here.
 Pour into an aluminium spray bottle and, after using your shampoo bar, spray liberally onto hair and massage/comb through from roots to tips.
 Leave on for about 20 seconds and then rinse out.
 Don't worry, any vinegar scent will disappear as hair dries.

-Our Conditioner Bars for Normal and Dry hair can also be used after shampooing.
+Our Conditioner Bars can also be used after shampooing.
 If you are using a botanical rinse, you probably won't need a conditioner.
 But, if you do, use sparingly or just through the ends of your hair."

 Charlie & Colette, Vera-Bee